DevOpstacle/DevOpstacle/README.md

 + Michael Siha available all week.
 - Ragi beshay - Available all mornings till 1 pm PT except Saturaday and Sunday

-SAMEH HANNA - Available all mornings
+SAMEH HANNA - avaliable all mornings all week

-- hello .
-# - how are you today